 In Singapore, you are required to complete the Annual Tax Return and submit it to IRAS before November 30.

-IRAS also adopts a previous-year approach to its taxation practices and procedure.
+IRAS also adopts a previous-year approach to its taxation practices and procedures.
 In other words, your tax is assessed on the basis of the preceding year’s taxable income.

 • Has submitted tax returns and financial statements until the date of business cessation;